Skip to Content

 Vaginal discharge can come out from your vagina in different colors.
 Commonly, a milky whitish discharge is deemed healthy by a lot of women.

-The absence of vaginal itching, soreness, smell and odor down there means there is no problem if you have a yellow vaginal discharge.
+The absence of vaginal itching, soreness, smell and odor down there means there is no problem if you have a mild yellow vaginal discharge.

 What to do?